Submission Guidelines for Redux

 No novel excerpts: the rights issues seem too complicated.
 Sorry.

-We also regret that we are unable to accept work that has previously appeared in a chapbook.
+We also regret that we are unable to accept work that has previously appeared in a chapbook or anthology.
+In short, we are exclusively interested in work that has been previously published in a literary journal.

 Length: No more than 7500ish words for fiction/creative nonfiction.
-Three to five poems for poetry.
+Up to three poems for poetry.

 The goal is to find work from years gone by…from, dare we say, before the internet was invented?
 Certainly before journals started regularly posting work online.
 What do you have that’s old but SO DAMN GOOD that it kind of kills you inside that it’s sitting on a shelf somewhere, printed in a beautiful font but unread, practically forgotten?
 That’s what we want to see.

-Since the purpose of this journal is to get excellent, published work back out into the world, we ask that writers published on Redux commit to using social media and/or the web to spread the word about their publication (i.e. link to the piece on your blog or author website, post a Facebook link to the piece, tweet like a demon).
+Since the purpose of this journal is to get excellent, published work back out into the world, we ask that writers published on Redux commit to using social media and/or the web to spread the word about their publication (i.e. link to the piece on your blog or author website, post a Facebook link to the piece, tweet).

 And specifically: